Here's the Details!

 Topics in DBS generally follow the books you are chronologically studying.
-Although each book is studied to discover its original intent, you will also learn its various topics.
-For example, you will learn Worldview and Origins studying through Genesis, Exodus and Job.
+Discover the original intent of each book, as well as its various topics.
+You will learn Worldview and Origins studying through Genesis, Exodus and Job.
 Or you might look at Leadership and Worship as you study the life of David in 1 & 2 Samuel, Chronicles and the Psalms.
 In studying Acts, you may find topics on Cross-Cultural Missions and the Cost of the Call.
 Each book is filled with insights to be discovered!
-As a result, you will be able to share your faith more confidently with those seeking (evangelism) and have the knowledge to explain God’s Word more accurately to those who have already come to faith (discipleship).
+As a result, you will be able to share your faith more confidently and explain God’s Story more accurately.

-Consider DBS as a sequel to DTS.
-Students will continue the discipleship process that started in the DTS by addressing a variety of topics illuminated in the Scriptures, building godly character, and developing a lifelong hunger and love for the Word.
-This will not only be accomplished in the classroom, but also outside of class in one-on-ones, small groups, evangelism and mercy ministry opportunities in the community.
+Consider DBS a sequel to DTS – Students will continue the discipleship process by addressing a variety of topics, building godly character, and developing a lifelong hunger and love for the Word.
+This will not only be accomplished in the classroom, in one-on-one meetings and small groups, but also in evangelism and mercy ministry opportunities in the community.

 Erin is from the USA and has been serving with YWAM in Europe since 2018.
 For the last 5 years she has been making her home in Germany.
 Erin has a big heart for Europe and equipping and teaching others in the Bible.
 She is passionate about seeing others come to know God through the study of His word.